ajahne/blog/_drafts/2023-8-17-scaling-yourself-as-a-manager.md

 - document the things you do and how to do them
 - Create templates
 - Create standard ways of doing things
-- Examples: career ladder - how did this help? - clarity on levels and expectations, I was.
-O longer the only won who could recommend a level, promotion, clear expectations for all engineers - not just in my head
+- Examples: career ladder - how did this help? - clarity on levels and expectations, I was no longer the only won who could recommend a level, or advocate for a promotion.
+Additionally, this set clear expectations for all engineers, importantly getting this out and not just stuck in my head.
 - Example: documenting hiring process - did I actually do this?
 - Document my manager processes - key meetings to have as a manager - this was done around the time I was leaving previously company and needed to document a lot of processes for.
 Got experience and new manages on the team
-- Expectations: AMPED - wanted to align folks on a clear strategy and set of goals for the team, instead of having n conversations with nnteam members, you can scale with a 1->N presentation and documentation both inspiring and setting vision
+- Expectations: AMPED - wanted to align folks on a clear strategy and set of goals for the team, instead of having n conversations with n team members, you can scale with a 1->N presentation and documentation both inspiring and setting vision
 - Expectations: velocity doc I made for Shop

 Purpose